apifortress/Bloodhound-templates/afthem_forward_api/README.md

-# AFtheM Fortress Forwarder Example
+# Bloodhound Fortress Forwarder Example

-One of the main reason for the existence of AFtheM is providing a good way to forward API conversations to other agents.
+One of the main reason for the existence of Bloodhound is providing a good way to forward API conversations to other agents.
 This example demonstrantes how this happens using the FortressForwarder module that can be found on [GitHub](https://github.com/apifortress/afthem-modules/tree/master/fortress-forwarder).

 While the Forwarder has been specifically designed to output a format that is compatible with [API Fortress](https://apifortress.com),